sjehutch/twitterbot-reply/README.md

 Update the keys with your keys otherwise you will be spamming with my twitter account :-)

 **Step4**
-Update and play around with the code (make sure you create a branch of your own first
+Update and play around with the code (make sure you create a branch of your own first)

 **Step 5**
-save the py file run python hello.y and check out your twitter feed
+save the py file run python hello.py and check out your twitter feed

 ### to-dos